Relevant skills for New Zealand and global agribusiness

 - Available for international students studying in NZ

 - Not all courses available each year.
 Name change from Master of AgriCommerce.

 Massey’s Master of Agribusiness is an internationally recognised qualification.
 You will gain the research and professional skills required across the value chain from farm production to food marketing.

-Our close links with industry will help you identify research that specifically addresses organisational problems.
+The Master of Agribusiness is a research-focused degree with a dissertation component.
+Our close links with industry and agribusiness faculty globally will help you identify relevant research topics that specifically address strategic issues.

 Massey’s agribusiness programme aligns itself with agribusiness industries throughout the world - ensuring our graduates have the skills and industry knowledge employers want today, and in the future.

-There is growing demand for professional skills in the primary industries..
-The 2014 MPI People Powered report forecast growing demand and up to 50,000 more jobs in this sector.
+There is growing demand for professional skills in the primary industries.
+There is increasing demand for people in occupations with higher qualifications in this sector.

 A 2017 Ministry of Education publication The post-study earnings and destinations of young domestic graduates, found that in New Zealand: